Crates.io | socketcan |

 Please see the documentation for details about the Rust API provided by this library.

 Version 3.0 adds integrated support for async/await, with the most popular runtimes, tokio, async-std, and smol.
-We have merged the tokio-socketcan crate into this one and implemented async-io.
+We have merged the tokio-socketcan crate into this one and implemented async-io

-Unfortunaly this required a minor breaking change to the existing API, so we bumped the version to 3.0.
+Unfortunately this required a minor breaking change to the existing API, so we bumped the version to 3.0.

-Additional implementation of the netlink control of the CAN interface was added in v3.1 allowing an application to do things like set the bitrate on the interface, set control modes, restart the inteface, etc.
+Additional implementation of the netlink control of the CAN interface was added in v3.1 allowing an application to do things like set the bitrate on the interface, set control modes, restart the interface, etc.

 v3.2 increased the interface configuration coverage with Netlink, allowing an application to set most interface CAN parameters and query them all back.